thrackle-io/rules-engine/docs/userGuides/rules/TX-SIZE-PER-PERIOD-BY-RISK-SCORE.md

 3. The protocol then proceeds to check if the current transaction is part of an ongoing period, or if it is the first one in a new period.
     - **If it is a new period**, the protocol resets the accumulated US Dollar amount transferred during current period to just the amount being currently transferred.
     - **If it is not a new period**, then the protocol accumulates the amount being currently transferred to the accumulated US Dollar amount transferred during the period.
-4. The protocol then evaluates the accumulated US Dollar amount transferred during current period against the rule's maximum allowed for the risk segment in which the account is.
+4. The protocol then evaluates the accumulated US Dollar amount transferred during current period against the rule's maximum allowed for the risk segment in which the account is in.
 The protocol reverts the transaction if the accumulated amount exceeds this rule risk-segment's maximum.

 ###### *see [ApplicationRiskProcessorFacet](../../../src/economic/ruleProcessor/ApplicationRiskProcessorFacet.sol) -> checkMaxTxSizePerPeriodByRisk*